 Oil filling

-1. Open the lid (1) and fill in new oil through the pipe of the cylinder head cover.
-(2) - oil level indicator.
+1. Open the cover (1) and fill in new oil through the cylinder head cover pipe.
+(2) – oil level indicator.

 Attention!
-It is recommended to first add ½ liter of oil less than necessary, warm up the engine and after a few minutes check the oil level using a dipstick (2), add oil if necessary.
-Excess oil must be sucked off, as otherwise the gaskets or seals of the engine and the catalytic converter may be damaged.
+It is recommended to first pour in ½ liter of oil less than necessary, warm up the engine and after a few minutes check the oil level using the dipstick (2), top up if necessary.
+Excess oil must be sucked out, otherwise the gaskets or seals of the engine and the catalytic converter may be damaged.

-3. Drive the vehicle and check the drain plug for leaks.
-Tighten the plug carefully if necessary.
+3. Drive the car and check the drain plug for leaks.
+If necessary, carefully tighten the plug.

-4. After 2 minutes after stopping the engine, check the oil level again, correct it if necessary.
+4. After 2 minutes of stopping the engine, check the oil level again and adjust it if necessary.

-5. Before suction, disconnect the hose between the oil separator and the level gauge guide tube using a clamp, eg HAZET-4590.
+5. Before suction, disconnect the hose between the oil separator and the level indicator guide pipe using a clamp such as HAZET-4590.

 6. Suck out the oil.

-Attention!
-Don't forget to remove the clip as it will otherwise, the separated oil will not drain into the oil pan, it will be sucked in by the engine and the air mass meter will be clogged.
+Caution!
+Do not forget to remove the clamp, otherwise the separated oil will not drain into the oil pan, will be sucked in by the engine and will clog the air mass meter.